-- The expected variable costs will be adjusted for the expected 2024 volume.
-Account will be taken of the effects of any major occurrences. - The price level of the costs will be adjusted for 2024 by applying a correction for the expected rate of inflation. - When determining the revenues for 2024, ACM incorporates the results of several corrections related to previous years. - 92.
+- 89. The previous section describes how ACM determines the costs.
+In this section, ACM describes how it determines the allowed revenues.
+The allowed revenues for 2024 are based on the established costs, with three adjustments: - The expected variable costs will be adjusted for the expected 2024 volume.
+Account will be taken of the effects of any major occurrences. - The price level of the costs will be adjusted for 2024 by applying a correction for the expected rate of inflation. - When determining the revenues for 2024, ACM incorporates the results of several corrections related to previous years. - 90.
 When determining allowed revenues, ACM takes expected volume developments for 2024 into account.
 The variable costs measured in 2022 can be expressed in a cost level per unit of volume by dividing the 2022 variable costs by the volume measured in 2022.
 Subsequently multiplying this cost level per unit of volume by the expected volume for 2024 results in the expected cost level of variable costs for 2024.
-By then adding up the 2022 fixed costs, the expected cost level for 2024 is arrived at. - 93.
+By then adding up the 2022 fixed costs, the expected cost level for 2024 is arrived at. - 91.
 When determining the production price for 2024, ACM incorporates the results of the following corrections: - 1.
 Volume correction for 2022 - 2.
 Profit sharing for 2022 - 3.
-Fuel correction for the producer for 2022 - 94.
+Fuel correction for the producer for 2022 - 92.
 In the next sections, ACM describes how the corrections mentioned are carried out.
-In section 5.2.4, ACM describes the other corrections. - 95.
-In line with the change made to this part in the tariff decisions for 2022, ACM will apply the statutory interest rate for the Caribbean Netherlands9 when the price level of subsequent calculation amounts is brought up to 2024.
+ACM notes that corrections relating to the 2022 production price have not been incorporated into the production price for 2024 in every case.
+ACM may decide that the effects of corrections on tariffs may be expressed in the variable use tariff.
+If ACM so decides, it will give a reasoned explanation. - 93.
+In line with the change made to this part in the tariff decisions for 2022, ACM will apply the statutory interest rate for the Caribbean Netherlands when the price level of subsequent calculation amounts is brought up to 2024.
 The amount of the statutory interest for the Caribbean Netherlands at the time of publication of this decision was 3%, and has always been 3% for the relevant past years (on which subsequent calculations are reimbursed).